 But what I want to point out here, is this conversion paths selection.
 This is just to illustrate, you know, look at this person right here.
 They first Googled something, then they came to the site for Organic Search, then they were turned to the site through a referral link, so maybe a link on another website.
 And then, they went directly to the website.
 Still didn't convert, but they did convert after seeing an email from this particular website.

-So there was four touches there before the person actually converted.
+So there were four touches there before the person actually converted.

 We know that they went through Organic Search, they went through a referral source, then they went back to direct to the domain, then they finally converted through email.
 So, what we want to get a better view of here, and this is a long, and complicated topic, but we can simplify it for the sake of this video.